 Wild Things Beads also give special Working Bead Tours around the world; such as Czech Republic and Hong Kong.
 These are not tourist site seeing trips, but we go to actual factories and warehouse to buy beads.
 Take a look at our website to see what venture we will be going on next.

-J-Me has also started a beading day in the warehouse.
+J-Me has also has special beading days in the warehouse.
 She teaches basic beading to beginners and then instruction on more complicated techniques to advanced beaders.
 This is a free service and is a social event to bring local beaders together to enjoy beading with each other and make new friends.

 Guy is not a beader, but is a glass bead maker.
 He has a glass studio set up in the warehouse where he creates glass beads -- right now he is making hollow beads with bumps all over them.
 Prior to that their creation was "The Hairsnake" . . . a glass twist designed as a snake to be worn in the hair.
 We made the original in 1996.
 So now we are considered the Home of the “Hairsnake”.

 As the bead world changes, so does the inventory at the warehouse.
-Their most recent imports include bone and horn beads from India, and high end precious stone beads of various types likes watermelon tourmaline.
+Some of their imports include bone and horn beads from India, and high end precious stone beads of various types likes watermelon tourmaline.
 In 2007, Guy and J-Me traveled to Turkey to attend the International Bead Conference.
 We ended up buying glass “evil eye” beads and cotton coin purses for sale to their customers.
 We quickly ran out of all we had purchased and now we have thousands made for us.

 In 2010 - they traveled to Thailand to procure Hills Tribe Silver beads.
 J-ME worked with silversmiths designing her unique designs with flowers, leaves and making a special fluted trumpet piece similar to what was used in American squash blossom jewelry.